roytang/blog/content/photos/2017/12/BdUzGKaAcpP/index.md

 - games
 - instagram
 title: ''
+reviews:
+- description: ''
+  media: games
+  rating: 0.0
+  title: 'The Legend of Zelda: Breath of the Wild (WiiU)'
 ---

 Managed to beat the game before the new year came in.
 109/120 shrines. #zelda #botw